 Of course we all want that picture perfect closet; let’s get real, there is a reason we’re all fascinated with those awesome organized closet pictures.

 It’s hard work!

-My closet is a place I have trouble dealing with for two reasons: 1) not because I can not organize it, but because, 2) I will want to do it all at once, which stops me from even starting.
+My closet is a place I have trouble dealing with for two reasons: 1) it is the catch all for anything that doesn’t have a home and, 2) I will want to organize my closet all at once, which stops me from even starting.

 It is an awful feeling to be in a space you feel you are not meant to be in.

-That being said, after recently taking a Financial 90 Day Bootcamp, I was tasked with finding a place for home goods – an inventory area if you will.
+After recently taking a Financial 90 Day Bootcamp, I was tasked to find a place for home goods – an inventory area if you will.
 Although my house is spacious, my closet is the largest storage area.

 None the less, that “place” was going to have to be in my closet and that was already occupied with other stuff.

 It was such a task however that I could not bear the thought of it.
 So, I had to figure out a way to tackle it in a way that fit my need to get all done at once kind of personality.

 I had to figure out a way to tackle this over time that would not make me feel like I had to do it in one day.